thearyadev/MSRF/README.md

 ## Installation

-Download the zip file from the github releases for this project.
+Download the zip file from the Github releases for this project.
 It will include everything needed to run this program, including:
   - The main executable
   - Chrome
   - Chromedriver Binary